Version 7.0.15

 • Refactor the enumeration tags CENS, EVEN, FACT, NCHI, and RESI to have different URIs, removing a previous parsing ambiguity.
 This changes neither the set of tags permitted in any enumeration set nor those tags’ meaning, only how they are specified to better support automated tooling.

-• Deprecate extension-defined substructures using stdTag in a way incompatible with any standard definition of that tag.
+• Deprecate the ability to use extension-defined substructures stdTag in a way incompatible with any standard definition of that tag.
 The now-deprecated use was common in 5.5.1 and is permitted in 7.0, but can prevent extension structures from being adopted as-is as new standard structures in future versions of the specification.

 • Clarify that the “applies to” and “status” columns of g7:enumset-ord-STAT are recommendations, not restrictions.